peternielsen112/peternielsen112/README.md

 I am a 14-year old software and app developer based somewhere around the Sierra Nevada.
 I love writing programs in languages from Python to Flutter.
 I teach programming and develop curriculums in my spare time.
 I've been learning how to code since 2017.
 I write a lot in Python, however I'm also trying to use other languages more.

 Some projects of mine:
+- [Python Puzzles](https://github.com/peternielsen112/puzzles): a set of puzzles written in Python to give learners a challenge.
 - [Hope For The Galaxy](https://github.com/peternielsen112/hopeforthegalaxy): a Pygame Zero game with starfighters, lasers, and a whole lot of fun!
 - [Mathematical Transformations](https://github.com/peternielsen112/mathematical-transformations): a couple of little math scripts for dilations, rotations, etc of triangles.
 - [Hope For The Galaxy Classic](https://github.com/peternielsen112/hftgclassic): a less resource-intensive version of Hope For The Galaxy, perfect for a learner's introduction to Pygame Zero.